Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fix [EIP 00529A14](https://modenc.renegadeprojects.com/Internal_Error/YR#eip_00529A14) when attempting to read `[Header]` section of campaign maps.
 - Units will no longer rotate its turret under EMP.
 - Jumpjets will no longer wobble under EMP.
+- Fixed weapon effects like railguns, lasers, beams, bolts and waves drawing beyond where Warhead detonates if it hits an obstacle like wall.
+- Fixed `AmbientDamage` when used with `IsRailgun=yes` being cut off by elevation changes.

 ## Fixes / interactions with other extensions